utahplt/chorex/README.md

 We will collect change descriptions here until we come up with a more stable format when changes get bigger.

+ - v0.4.1; 2024-08-01

+   Bugfix: choreographies can now have literal maps in local expressions.

  - v0.4.0; 2024-08-01

    Functions can take arbitrary number of arguments from different actors.